terartpl/delegacje/README.md

 2. Workflow which allows to set validator users who need to validate user delegations.<br>
 3. Show delegations of other users.
 You can select which user delegation you want to see.
 Option only available for users with special access right added by admin.<br>
 4. Reports and charts.<br>
+5. Delegation filters.
+You can select delegations based on different parameters.<br>
+6. Changelog.
+You can track all operations on delegation.
+Also you will see there acceptance or decline of delegation with the comment of the validator when workflow is enabled.<br>
 <br>
 If you are interested in enterprise version please contact us at<br>
 ```